wubbs37/GOG-Skyrim-MO2-AppImage/README.md

 Skip the few steps repated to "Profile Activator.bat" for anything other than Skyrim GOG.

-If you substitute a 32 bit wineprefix and use the correct winetricks for that game, you should be able to follow this guide for FO3/FONV/Morrowwind/Oblivion

-Or really most games mo2 can handle.
+Should work for most games mo2 can handle.

-Just about any non steam game if you skip the mo2 stuff (which wouldn't require editing the AppRun File)
+Just about any non steam game if you skip the mo2 stuff